bormaxi8080/osint-timeline/DRAFT.md

 mkpath - Make URL path combinations using a wordlist: https://github.com/trickest/mkpath

+xnldorker - Gather results of dorks across a number of search engines: https://github.com/xnl-h4ck3r/xnldorker

+xnlLinkFinder - a python tool used to discover endpoints, potential parameters, and a target specific wordlist for a given target: https://github.com/xnl-h4ck3r/xnLinkFinder

 Ladder - Selfhosted alternative to 12ft.io. and 1ft.io bypass paywalls with a proxy ladder and remove CORS headers from any URL: https://github.com/everywall/ladder

 OSINTMachineGuide - Step-by-step guide to building a custom machine for OSINT activities.
 The Basic Package includes a robust LINUX system strengthening process, Tor browser setup, firewall installation, rotating proxy configuration, and advanced attack prevention measures: https://github.com/AmazoniaLeaksOficial/OSINTMachineGuide